talesmarra/simple-mlops/simple-continuous-training/README.md

-# Simple MLOps: Continuous Training Pipeline
+# Simple MLOps #1: Continuous Training Pipeline

 This is a simple example of how to use Terraform, Lambda and Docker to create a continuous training pipeline.